 Our Story

-Victor’s Home Brew, formerly Victor’s Grape Arbor, has been serving New Mexico and Southern Colorado for over 40 years.
+Victor’s Home Brew, formerly Victor’s Grape Arbor, has been serving New Mexico and Southern Colorado for 50 years.
 For much of that time, Victor’s was the only home brewing supply shop in the region.
 Victor Trujillo purchased the business after it had been in operation for a couple of years, and turned it into a source of not only wine and beer making supplies, but also a favorite and trusted source of information on brewing and home wine making.
 He also established a reputation for being a hub for information exchange, sharing our successes and failures, and a great place to spend some time to visit and talk all things fermentation.
 Victor’s daughter, Michelle, took over the shop after Victor passed away a number of years ago and continued the traditions that Victor nurtured all those years.

 Jens and Lucia Deichmann purchased the shop from Michelle in September 2014, and tried to follow in Victor and Michelle’s footsteps.
 Family was again an important part of running the business.
 Bringing his background in biology, chemistry, and winemaking, Jens also brought his teaching experience to running the business.
 Having a small vineyard in the South Valley, Jens won a silver medal at the State Fair competition (2014 Leon Millot-Chancellor blend) with his home-grown wine.
 This fueled his excitement to create a hub for people to share their knowledge with each other.
 After fostering the business through the craziest times that all of us have seen in our lifetimes, it was time for Jens to get his second retirement and move on to new adventures in life.
 Most important to Jens was to keep Victor’s in the hands of someone that would continue this local tradition of family and community.